holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 #### Tab Bob

 Go to `0.0.0.0:8002`.
-Enter `3402` into the port text box and click update port.
+Enter `3402` into the port text box and click 'update port.'

 ![Update the port to 3401](../../../img/bobs_port.png)